oracle-livelabs/em-omc/oracle-db-at-azure-monitoring/dbmgmt-features/dbmgmt-features.md

      ![PDBs](./images/odaa-dbm-pdb-performance.png "PDBs tab")

-## Task 6: Performing Database Performance Diagnostics for the Oracle Database@Azure
+## Task 6: Perform Database Performance Diagnostics for the Oracle Database@Azure

 1. On the left pane **Resources** section, click the **Performance Hub** button.
 This will launch the **Performance Hub** page.
 Performance Hub provides a single view of the database’s performance and enables you to perform the rapid diagnosis of its issues.